noahlias/nc_view_idea/README.md

 > If you need Windows command prompts, substitute `gradlew.bat` for `./gradlew`.

 ### Common Gradle Tasks

 - `./gradlew test` — runs Kotlin/JVM tests (currently placeholder).
 - `./gradlew verifyPlugin` — JetBrains plugin validation (signatures, descriptors, etc.).
 - `./gradlew clean buildPlugin` — produces the distributable archive you can install manually.

 ### Reuse Existing IntelliJ & JDK (faster builds)

 By default the Gradle IntelliJ plugin downloads the target IDE + JetBrains Runtime.
 You can instead point the build to your already-installed IntelliJ IDEA and its bundled JBR:

-1. Opt-in by editing `nc_viewer_idea/gradle.properties` (or `~/.gradle/gradle.properties`) and setting:
+1. Opt-in by editing `nc_viewer_idea/gradle.properties` (or
+   `~/.gradle/gradle.properties`) and setting:
    ```
    idea.local.path=/path/to/idea-IC-242.23726.103/IntelliJ IDEA CE.app/Contents
    org.gradle.java.home=/path/to/idea-IC-242.23726.103/IntelliJ IDEA CE.app/Contents/jbr/Contents/Home
    ```
    Use an IntelliJ build whose `Resources/product-info.json` reports the same major version (`2024.2`) and whose `lib/modules` directory contains version-suffixed jars (Toolbox installs auto-updated to 2025.x omit these and will fail to resolve dependencies).
 2. Alternatively, pass the overrides per build:
    ```bash
    ./gradlew build -Didea.local.path="/path/to/idea-IC-242.23726.103/IntelliJ IDEA CE.app/Contents" \
                    -Dorg.gradle.java.home="/path/to/idea-IC-242.23726.103/IntelliJ IDEA CE.app/Contents/jbr/Contents/Home"
    ```

 If the properties are left empty or point to an incompatible install, the build automatically falls back to downloading the matching IntelliJ distribution.

 ## Development Notes

 1. **Web Assets:** The viewer expects the same relative file paths as the VS Code extension.
 Copy updates from the root `media/` folder into `src/main/resources/ncviewer/media` to keep them in sync.
 2. **Message Bridge:** Instead of relying on `JBCefJSQuery`, the viewer now talks to the host over a local `http://127.0.0.1:<port>/ncbridge` loopback server.
 Kotlin pushes `loadGCode`/`contentChanged` payloads into the server, and the Three.js page polls + posts JSON so the contract (`loadGCode`, `cursorPositionChanged`, `contentChanged`, `highlightLine`, `bridgeDebug`) stays unchanged but is far more reliable.
 The webview also auto-syncs its light/dark palette to `prefers-color-scheme` (or any `data-theme` override injected by the host) so it blends into the IDE theme automatically.

-> Verbose bridge logging is automatically enabled when `-Didea.is.internal=true`; for production builds leave it unset (or pass `-Dncviewer.verboseLog=false`) to suppress per-message log spam.
+> Verbose bridge logging is automatically enabled when
+> `-Didea.is.internal=true`; for production builds leave it unset (or pass
+> `-Dncviewer.verboseLog=false`) to suppress per-message log spam.
+3.
-3. **Settings:** `NcViewerSettings` stores the `excludeCodes` array.
-A UI is not implemented yet; values can be tweaked via the `NcViewerSettings` service for now.
+> **Settings:** `NcViewerSettings` stores the `excludeCodes` array.
+A UI is not
+> implemented yet; values can be tweaked via the `NcViewerSettings` service for
-4. **IDE Compatibility:** Because the tool window uses `JBCefBrowser`, the target IDE must ship with JCEF (true for 2020.3+ builds).
-Stick to 2024.2+ until we broaden testing.
+> now.
+4. **IDE Compatibility:** Because the tool window uses `JBCefBrowser`,
+> the target IDE must ship with JCEF (true for 2020.3+ builds).
+Stick to 2024.2+
+> until we broaden testing.

 ## Next Steps / TODO

 - Add a proper Settings/Preferences page to edit exclude-code lists.
-- Implement syntax highlighting and inspections for G-code files.
-- Add integration tests with the IntelliJ UI Robot or headless message contracts.
-- Wire up packaging/signing for JetBrains Marketplace distribution.